HackADream/AMEX-shop-small/README.md

 security.
 Also a robust connection between AI and central database should be designed and collect the proper data for AI to digest.

 ## Conclusion
+The solution demonstrates the possibility to achieve the plans in the business proposal i.e. intelligent recommendation system
+In the future, Two streams can be improved, specifically, improve the UI layout in the the standard AMEX UI and train the model to improve the accuracy.